Skip to content

 RFID co to

-Structure of of the RFID system
+Structure of the RFID system

 The most basic RFID system consists of two electronic circuits: a reader and a transponder (called a tag, and sometimes RFID tag ).